wp-plugins/eu-vat-redirect/readme.txt

 The buy link is a shortcode ([euvat_locationdetect]), so can be placed anywhere in a content field / body of a page.

-= Q. What happens if the plugin can’t determine the country the user is in? =
+= Q. What happens if the plugin can't determine the country the user is in? =

 The plugin will err on the side of caution, and assume the customer is in the EU.
-This will allow the payment processor to determine the user’s location using the additional information they have access to, such as billing addresses and bank details.
+This will allow the payment processor to determine the user's location using the additional information they have access to, such as billing addresses and bank details.

 = Q. How often is the GeoLite database updated? =